 Please note that Gravesham Borough Council is not responsible for waste and minerals.
 Any enforcement complaints related to waste and minerals should be sent to Kent County Council for their action.
-Complaints can be raised directly by using the following link https://www. kent.gov.uk/about-the-council/contact-us.
+You can raise a complaint directly to Kent County Council.